raspberrypilearning/jam-worksheets/random-sparkles/sense-hat-random-sparkles.md

 ## Using the random module

-So far you picked your own random numbers, but you can let the computer choose them instead.
+So far you've picked your own random numbers, but you can let the computer choose them instead.

 1. Add another `import` line at the top of your program, below `from sense_hat import SenseHat`: